nghtm/awsome-distributed-training/3.test_cases/6.stable-diffusion/README.md

 |   20   |     8     | No  |      197.90    |     361.15    |  1.83x |
 |   32   |     8     | Yes |      204.22    |     385.31    |  1.89x |

-Overall, we got a throughput of 83.36 images/sec.
-This is sub-par because MosaicML's reported throughput for a s

 ## 2. Multi Node Tests

 ### 2.1 Multi Node Results